-SAN JUAN, P. R., May 13.-The | the plane he sent a message to brief honeymoon stay of Represent-ative Marion Zioncheck on this isand-marred by an automobile accident, a threatened duel and a patriotic demonstration-ended late today as he and his bride left in a marine plane for St. Thomas, Virgin Islands.
+SAN JUAN, P. R., May 13.-The brief honeymoon stay of Representative Marion Zioncheck on this isand-marred by an automobile acardom studies and studies and studies.
+In answer, he recident, a threatened duel and a pat-riotic demonstration-ended late to-day as he and his bride left in a marine plane for St. Thomas, Virgin Islands.